orkes-io/docs/docs/guides/unit-tests.md

 Conductor workflows can be unit-tested using **POST /workflow/test endpoint**.
 The approach is similar to how you unit test using mock objects in Java or similar languages.

-#### Why Unit Test Workflows?
+### Why Unit Test Workflows?
 Unit tests allow you to test for the correctness of the workflow definition, ensuring:
-1. Given a specific input, workflow reaches the terminal state in a COMPLETED or FAILED state
+1. Given a specific input, workflow reaches the terminal state in a COMPLETED or FAILED state.
 2. Given a specific input, the workflow executes a specific set of tasks.
-This is useful for testing branching and dynamic forks
+This is useful for testing branching and dynamic forks.
-3. Task inputs are wired correctly - e.g., if a task receives its input from the output of another task, this can be verified using the unit test
+3. Task inputs are wired correctly - e.g., if a task receives its input from the output of another task, this can be verified using the unit test.

 ## Unit Testing Workflows